wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/train-model.md

     ![Graphical user interface, text, application, email](../media/image027.png)

-1. Once you've moved through the example files, you will notice they've been labeled as positive – meaning the documents are Benefits change letters, or negative – they are not Benefits change letters.
+1. Once you've moved through the example files, you will notice they've been labeled as positive – meaning the documents are benefits change letters, or negative – they are not benefits change letters.

     ![Graphical user interface, application](../media/image029.png)

 ## Create an Explanation

-Now, you must explain to the model why Benefits change letters are Benefits change letters.
+Now, you must explain to the model why benefits change letters are benefits change letters.
 For that, click "Train."

 ![Graphical user interface, application, website](../media/image031.png)

 12. The Explanations dialogue box opens in the training area.
     1. Again, the first document is automatically selected and opened.
-    1. Explanations tell the model what elements go into making a Benefits change letter.
+    1. Explanations tell the model what elements go into making a benefits change letter.

     ![Graphical user interface, text, application](../media/image033.png)